Director of Lawyering Skills Program; Distinguished Clinical Professor of Law

 University of Wisconsin Law School, J.D. with Honors, 1978

-Professor Viney continues to practice law on a very part-time basis in Baraboo where she is a partner with her husband in the firm of Viney & Viney.
+Since arriving at the law school in 1997, through 2017, Professor Viney practiced law on a part-time basis in Baraboo where she was a partner with her husband in the firm of Viney & Viney.
 She is recognized for her work and expertise as a guardian ad litem for children, elders, and the disabled.
-Her private practice also includes, or has historically included, mediation, family law, terminations of parental rights and adoptions, and other general civil areas.
-Professor Viney's publications include a book, Guardianship and Protective Placement for the Elderly in Wisconsin (now in its third edition, co-authored with Maren Beermann '08); "Children as Witnesses in Family Court," Wisconsin Journal of Family Law, Vol. 26, No. 3; "The Impact of Act 130 on Family Court Guardian ad Litem Practice," Wisconsin Journal of Family Law, Vol. 25, No. 2; "Guardianship: Chapter 880" in Guardian ad Litem Handbook; "Guardianship and Protective Placement" in Advising Older Clients and Their Families.
+Her private practice also historically included mediation, family law, terminations of parental rights and adoptions, and other general civil areas.
+Professor Viney's publications include a book, Guardianship and Protective Placement for the Elderly in Wisconsin (now in its fourth edition, co-authored with Maren Beermann '08); "Children as Witnesses in Family Court," Wisconsin Journal of Family Law, Vol. 26, No. 3; "The Impact of Act 130 on Family Court Guardian ad Litem Practice," Wisconsin Journal of Family Law, Vol. 25, No. 2; "Guardianship: Chapter 880" in Guardian ad Litem Handbook; "Guardianship and Protective Placement" in Advising Older Clients and Their Families.
 She is a frequent lecturer at continuing legal education seminars on the topic of guardian ad litem practice.

-Professor Viney is a former Secretary of the State Bar of Wisconsin.
-She has been an active member of the Bar for more than thirty years, having served on numerous boards, committees, and divisions.
+Professor Viney is a former secretary of the State Bar of Wisconsin.
+She has been an active member of the Bar since admission to practice in 1978, having served on numerous boards, committees, and divisions.
 She is currently a member of the Communications Committee.
 She is also past-President of the Sauk County Bar Association.

-Gretchen and her husband Joseph Viney (J.D., University of Wisconsin, 1977) have two children, Zachary (2-29-84) and Ian (2-9-87).
-She is a member and past-president of the Baraboo Rotary Club.
+Gretchen and her husband Joseph Viney (J.D., University of Wisconsin, 1977) have two adult children.
 She is active in the First Congregational United Church of Christ of Baraboo.
-In her spare time, Gretchen enjoys curling, reading, playing with her dog, watching football, sleeping, and eating.